ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 hex(b) = -7b
 ```

 The *strconv* package in Emgo is quite different from its archetype in Go.
 It is intended for direct use to write formatted numbers and in many cases can replace heavy *fmt* package.
 That's why the function names start with *Write* instead of *Format* and have additional two parameters.
-Bellow you can see their use on an example:
+Below is an example of their use:

 ```go
 func main() {